 Yes.
-As a British Overseas Territory, Bermuda implements the international sanctions obligations of the United Kingdom.
+As a British overseas territory, Bermuda implements the international sanctions obligations of the UK.

-The International Sanctions Act 2003 empowers the Minister responsible for Legal Affairs to make the regulations necessary to give effect in Bermuda to the international sanctions obligations of the UK.
+The International Sanctions Act 2003 (the “2003 Act”) empowers the Minister responsible for the Legislature to make the regulations necessary or expedient to give effect in Bermuda to the international sanctions obligations of the UK.

-The International Sanctions Act Regulations 2013 (the “2013 Regulations”) were made under the International Sanctions Act 2003.
+The International Sanctions Act Regulations 2013 (the “2013 Regulations”) were made under the 2003 Act.
 The 2013 Regulations list all of the sanctions-related Orders in force in Bermuda, and are amended on an ongoing basis to ensure it remains up to date.
 In this regard, Orders will be added or removed from Schedule 1 of the 2013 Regulations from time-to-time as required.

 Yes.
 The Government of Bermuda implements the international sanctions obligations of the UK, which is a member of the UN.
-As a member of the UN, the UK is obliged to implement the resolutions of the UN Security Council.
+As a member of the UN, the UK is obliged to implement the resolutions of the UN Security Council (“UNSC”).

-As a British Overseas Territory, Bermuda must implement all international sanctions that are extended to it through legislative action by the UK Government.
-The International Sanctions Act 2003 states that the Minister may by regulations make such provisions as appear to him to be necessary or expedient for enabling effect to be given to any international obligation of the UK relating to economic or other sanctions imposed on any country, organisation, person or group of persons.
-The regulations may include provisions for the apprehension, trial and punishment of persons who contravene the regulations.
+Yes.
+As a British overseas territory, Bermuda has an obligation to implement all international sanctions that are extended to it through legislative action by the UK Government.
+The 2003 Act states that the minister may make such provisions that appear to him to be necessary or expedient for enabling any international obligation of the UK relating to economic or other sanctions imposed on any country, organization, person or group of people.
+The Minister also has the power to make regulations which may include provisions for the apprehension, trial and punishment of people who contravene the regulations.

-The majority of the sanctions in effect in the UK come from the UN Security Council and the EU.
-International sanctions are implemented in the UK through Orders in Council to give effect to UN Security Council Resolutions.
+The majority of the sanctions in effect in the UK come from the UNSC and the EU.
+International sanctions are implemented in the UK through Orders in Council to give effect to UN Security Council Resolutions (“UNSCR”).
 Orders in Council are extended to Bermuda when Bermuda is listed in Schedule 1 to the Order in Council.
-Certain Orders in Council, which usually give effect not only to UNSCR but also to EU law, are brought into force in Bermuda through regulations made by the Bermuda Parliament pursuant to the International Sanctions Act 2003.
-This is on the basis that, as EU law is not directly applicable to Bermuda, sanctions related Orders in Council that give effect to EU law must be brought into force through domestic legislation.
+Certain Orders in Council, which usually give effect not only to UNSCR but also to EU law, are brought into force in Bermuda through regulations made by the Bermuda Parliament via to the 2003 Act on the basis that, as EU law is not directly applicable to Bermuda, sanctions related Orders in Council that give effect to EU law must be brought into force through domestic legislation.